ctsit/form_render_skip_logic/README.md

 ![module configuration screen](img/configuration_form.png)

+See [Animal Identification Example](samples/Animal_Identification.md) for a working example of a project that uses FRSL.

 ## Upgrading From Version 2.x - 3.x

 Note that version 3.0.0 introduced a breaking change in the configuration.
 To execute the upgrade you will need to follow these steps: